-Kathina or Robe Offering Ceremony is the time of the year when lay people offer new robes and other kitesvara/ is another ld on the 15th onth where lial piety to repay parents.
+Kathina or Robe Offering Ceremony is the time of the year when lay people offer new robes and other requisites to the monks.

-Birthday is year, on the l 9th lunar earing a This Mahayana from Tibet and attraction of , and overall
+Sirthday is year, on the I 9th lunar earing a This Mahayana from Tibet and attraction of y, and overall is another Id on the 15th ionth where lial piety to repay parents.